d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 npx.set_np()
 ```

-## Obtain and Organize the Datasets
+## Obtain and Organize the Dataset

 The competition data is divided into a training set and testing set.
 The training set contains 50,000 images.
 The testing set contains 300,000 images, of which 10,000 images are used for scoring, while the other 290,000 non-scoring images are included to prevent the manual labeling of the testing set and the submission of labeling results.
 The image formats in both datasets are PNG, with heights and widths of 32 pixels and three color channels (RGB).
 The images cover 10 categories: planes, cars, birds, cats, deer, dogs, frogs, horses, boats, and trucks.
 The upper-left corner of Figure 9.16 shows some images of planes, cars, and birds in the dataset.